 The DYNATORQUE D-Stop device physically prevents the valve from moving past the specified test point.
-Once the D-Stop is engaged, the valve cannot move past the set point.
+Once the device is engaged, the valve cannot move past the set point.

 DYNATORQUE D-Stop devices with torque ratings up to 180,000 in.lbf have cast or ductile iron housings and covers.
 Units in excess of 180,000 in.lbf are fabricated of carbon steel.
 Engagement cams are stainless steel; drive cams are cast ductile iron; input shafts are stainless steel; shaft and segment seals are Viton rubber; bushings are oil-impregnated copper nickel steel alloy; cover-to-housing sealant is silicon RTV 732 to assure against water ingress.
 Engagement keys and key sockets are stainless steel.

 As a standard superior coating, Cameron offers a cathodic epoxy coating on all units up to and including D60Ds.
 The result is a superior black finish that is highly protective of both internal and external surfaces.